Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-121:
+New in this latest version release-122:

 1.)
-Improved the Kerbin-specific workarounds for the PQS flickering fix.
+Improved the Kerbin-specific workarounds for the PQS flickering fix to avoid loadloop erros, and also help with regards to rescales (they produced black terrain).

 Known Bugs: